ai-forever/MERA/humanbenchmarks/README.md

 | moral            | 0.880         | 0.837         | 0.811 |
 | utilitarianism   | 0.684         | 0.675         | 0.665 |
 | virtue           | 0.813         | 0.802         | 0.771 |

+### ruHumanEval

+The generated functions are evaluated using the pass@k metric.
+It depends on the number of correct solutions and uses the k coefficient k = {1, 5, 10}.
+By focusing on functional correctness rather than text similarity, the pass@k metric offers a more meaningful and practical assessment of a model's ability to solve programming challenges.
+This approach aligns more closely with the practices of human developers and provides a valuable benchmark for the ongoing development of code generation models.
+The human-level for all the 3 metrics (pass@1, pass@5, pass@10) is 1.0.

 ### ruMMLU